bxngyn/maze-simulation/README.md

 -----
 - Improve user experience by integrating visual dropdown for maze height/width options rather than manually altering code
 - Implementing option to choose between solving algorithms such as Random Mouse, Hand on Wall, and A* pathfinding
+- Allowing for both simulations to run side-by-side simultaneously